akqira/powerplant-coding-challenge/solution/README.md

 ## Overview

-The power plant challenge at [Challenge]https://github.com/akqira/powerplant-coding-challenge is resolved in this repo and organized as following :
+The power plant challenge at https://github.com/akqira/powerplant-coding-challenge is resolved in this repo and organized as following :

 - .NET 8 API Project
 - Unit test project
 - Domain and Application projects holding business related rules
+- Logging is generated to folder /logs/

+## Solution

+- The proposed solution rely on clean architecture, it inject a logger using serilog and output to daily file under /logs
+- The API project name EnergyPlanner.Api uses EnergyPlanner.Domain and EnergyPlanner.Application, no need to EnergyPlanner.Infrastructure because no storage or external service is used
+- The endpoint /ProductionPlan call the method GenerateProductionPlan available in EnergyProductionService (Application layer)
+- The called method will build the production plan according to business rules and return a ProductionPlan object
+- The ouput of endpoint has more data theb expected, it can be quickly adapted to match the exact expectation and this is a volonatry decision

+## How run tests
+- clone the repo locally
+- ensure that you have .net 8 sdk or runtime installed on your machine
+- on your terminal navigate to EnergyPlanner.Tests folder and run `dotnet test` command
+- tests results should appears on your console

 ## How run this solution

-- Clone the repo locally
+- clone the repo locally
 - ensure that you have .net 8 sdk or runtime installed on your machine
 - on your terminal navigate to EnergyPlanner.Api folder and run `dotnet run` command
 - on your terminal you will see that app is up and running on https://localhost:8888